atakanaltok/awesome-useful-websites/README.md

 * https://techspecs.io/ Search engine that connects you with the consumer electronics products

+### File
+* https://wormhole.app/ - Share files with end-to-end encryption and a link that automatically expires
+* https://www.mediafire.com/ (~$) - File storage and sharing
+* https://www.zippyshare.com/ - No sign up required, no dowload limits, free, umlimited disk space

+### Conventer/Conversion
+* https://www.online-convert.com/ - Convert media files online from one format into another
+* https://jpg.to-png.com/ - (Not just jpg, all types of files) Free file conversion tools.
+Your jpg-files will not be uploaded to any servers!
+The conversion from jpg to png happens in your browser on your own device
+* https://www.conversion-tool.com/ - Online tool offers a wide range of free online online conversion utilities such as audio converters, document converters, eBook converters, hash generators, and other tools
+* https://www.online-convert.com/ - Free Online File Converter
+* https://www.3dgifmaker.com/ - 3D Gif Maker, you can easily make Gifs from your images
+* https://ezgif.com/ - Online GIF maker and image editor
+* https://www.zamzar.com/ - Convert documents, images, videos & sound - 1100+ formats supported
+* https://www.web2pdfconvert.com/ - Convert Web or HTML to PDF, Image

 ### Visual
 * https://www.unscreen.com/ - Remove Video Background 100% Automatically and Free
 * https://www.remove.bg/ - Remove Image Background 100% Automatically and Free